Local Clustering and Global Spreading of Receptors for Optimal Spatial Gradient Sensing

 We observed that when accounting for receptor localization, the effect of shape deformations on gradient estimation accuracy is massively improved, with the effect of receptor localization being more than an order of magnitude larger than the effect stemming from the shape deformation on its own.
-When the shape deformations are dynamic, e.g. during cell migration of social amoeba~\cite{tweedy_distinct_2013} and T cells~\cite{cavanagh_t_2022} with correlation times of $3-4\ \text{min}$, we showed that surface receptor motility can maintain the massive improvement in estimation accuracy, provided that the receptors move \textsl{sufficiently} fast.
-This would indeed be the case for observed receptor diffusivities of $\sim0.1\upmu \text{m}^2/\text{s}$~\cite{nguyen_how_2015}, as long as there are sufficient numbers of receptors to avoid long distances for diffusion~($\geq 1\upmu \text{m}$).
-In contrast, if receptors were too slow, receptor motility can have adverse effects on estimation accuracy.
+When shape deformations are dynamic, we showed that surface receptor motility can maintain the massive improvement in estimation accuracy, provided that receptors move \textsl{sufficiently} fast.
+This would indeed be the case, for example, during cell migration of social amoeba~\cite{tweedy_distinct_2013} and T cells~\cite{cavanagh_t_2022} with observed shape deformations on time scales of $3-4\ \text{min}$ and receptor diffusivities of $\sim0.1\upmu \text{m}^2/\text{s}$~\cite{nguyen_how_2015}, as long as there are sufficient receptors to avoid long distances for diffusion~($\geq 1\upmu \text{m}$).
+In contrast, if the receptors were too slow, receptor motility can have adverse effects on accuracy of estimation.
+Note that gradient sensing, which occurs over a time-scale of seconds~\cite{endres_accuracy_2008}, is much faster than the time required by the receptors to relocalize.
 Finally, we have shown how optimal clustering is affected by fluid flow, leading to separation of receptors in the direction of the flow to reduce receptor-receptor correlations.
-Taken together, our work shows that cells can strongly improve the accuracy of spatial sensing by actively regulating receptor placement and clustering.
+Taken together, our work shows that cells can significantly improve the accuracy of spatial sensing by actively regulating receptor placement and clustering.

-This work has received funding from the Novo Nordisk Foundation, Grant Agreement No. NNF20OC0062047.